jaimevepe/Bootcamp-repo/02_midterm_review/m15/question.md

 ** Javascript Read from top to bottom the function that returned 2 was the last function JS read and returned **

+Feedback -> Partial - 25%

+second definition overwrites the first and only then the execution happens